mudcube/goobits-blog/static/journal/2011/01/html5-typographic-metrics/index.md

   - "typography"
 ---

 Typography support between browsers has a history of being spotty.
-One of the major hurdles in creating the (yet-to-be-released) next-incarnation of Sketchpad was typographic support; between browsers and even within the <canvas> specs.
-One pitfall of the <canvas> tag is the lack of text-metrics support (past calculating the width via ctx.measureText).
+One of the major hurdles in creating the (yet-to-be-released) next-incarnation of Sketchpad was typographic support; between browsers and even within the &lt;canvas&gt; specs.
+One pitfall of the &lt;canvas&gt; tag is the lack of text-metrics support (past calculating the width via ctx.measureText).
 This prevents us from emulating how text works in DOM for other elements such as <div> or even <textarea>—fortunately, these metrics can be measured through simple css-hacks.The solutions to the following are provided:

 - ctx.textBaseline=”alphabetic”; // alphabetic, top, bottom, middle
 - ctx. textAlign=”left”; // left, right, middle, start, end
 - measureText(‘hello’).width // px width of typeface

-The solution for finding these metrics is compatible with browsers as far back as 2004 (such as Firefox 1.0), before <canvas> was introduced.
+The solution for finding these metrics is compatible with browsers as far back as 2004 (such as Firefox 1.0), before &lt;canvas&gt; was introduced.
 Out of 64 browsers tested on BrowserShots and the 30 tested on CrossBrowserShots, four browsers failed to generate proper metrics for Arial with these CSS solutions.
-There was an error margin of +/- 2px, which may accounted for in the differences between anti-aliasing in <canvas> vs. rendering in <div>/<span>/<ect>.
+There was an error margin of +/- 2px, which may accounted for in the differences between anti-aliasing in &lt;canvas&gt; vs. rendering in <div>/<span>/<ect>.

 ## Table of contents